 We did miss our original deadline, but I was proud to see our development from a dishevelled team of interns into a solid team unfazed by adversities.
 I learned the importance of keeping a good relationship inside the team for us to work more efficiently.
 Instead of constant debates, our team now relies on effective communication whenever something is ambiguous and reminding each other about the upcoming deadline.
 I realized being a leader is not just ordering people on what to do but as a leader we need to have the ability to positively influence our team through examples and positive reinforcements.
 This understanding will help me reach my entrepreneurial goal as I would keep in my mind to be the best version of myself and maintain constant communication inside the workspace.

+Dear Axell,

+What a great internship experience!
+The reader can definitely see how your leadership experience positively influenced your team.
+Aside from the word limit, you have conveyed your story in a way that showcases relevance to the prompt.

+In terms of the word limit, the essay is meant to be very concise and straightforward.
+This means that structuring the essay intentionally by outlining is key to a great essay.
+In addition, going back to your outline from time to time as you are writing your essay may be helpful to you (and consequently, your reader).
+Read over every paragraph to ensure they convey exactly what you intend to, and then read over the whole essay to see whether the flow ties the essay together to answer the prompt.

+It would be helpful to read through your essay while putting yourself in the shoes of your reader to better convey your essay straightforwardly.

+It’s also good to take breaks and revisit the draft a few times to make sure the flow of the essay is appealing to a reader.
+Breaks are also nice to freshen up your eyes and mind!

+All the best!

+Thalia